MW: Hi Natasha. So great to see you and thanks for being here on the podcast today.

 It doesn’t mean you have to do what I say or you have to do what Mel says, or you have to do what any big-name person says.
 It’s just that you should choose one and just give it a red-hot go for, probably at least three months, maybe 12 and that when I have a strategy, I feel so impenetrable.

 I see people’s marketing and I’m like, it’s like an Iron Man suit or something.
 Like I just, it just washes off me and I don’t feel any compulsion to leap at it.
-I might look at what they’re saying and be interested but it’s so easy for me to resist because this my plan is to create a bunch of small courses and to leverage my business through selling courses on a one-to-many level.
+I might look at what they’re saying and be interested but it’s so easy for me to resist because my plan is to create a bunch of small courses and to leverage my business through selling courses on a one-to-many level.
 So I’m trying a different kind of leverage.
 I’ve tried a few different things and this is my year of making little courses and selling them one-to-many.

 So because I know that that’s my strategic move for this year, there have been a couple of funny things.
-Like I saw the Big Shiny tender for the $5,000 website or $15,000 pitch to someone and I start with her for a few days and I just thought, actually no – I’m doing this course thing, if I start bridging out and getting distracted I’ll go off course.
+Like I saw the Big Shiny tender for the $5,000 website or $15,000 pitch to someone and I started with her for a few days and I just thought, actually no – I’m doing this course thing, if I start bridging out and getting distracted I’ll go off course.

 MW: Funnily enough, that’s my strategy for this year.